If you are allergic to azithromycin can you take penicillin

 If you suspect you are allergic to azithromycin or penicillin, it’s crucial to consult with a healthcare provider to confirm the allergy and discuss alternative treatment options.
 Remember, allergies can be serious and potentially life-threatening, so it’s essential to take them seriously and seek professional medical advice.

-See also How to take azithromycin 250mg tablets
+See also How can i get azithromycin

 Can you take penicillin if allergic to azithromycin?